 Start off by maintaining a clean environment in and around your home.
 To prevent red ants at home, you may do the following:

-- You can place natural things with odors that red ants despise throughout your home, particularly in locations and areas that you think red ants are active.
+• You can place natural things with odors that red ants despise throughout your home, particularly in locations and areas where you think red ants are active.
 The items that you may use are peppermint oil, cinnamon, pepper, and tea tree oil.

 Related: How to Get Rid of Ants | Ultimate Guide